-Prerequisites: Acceptance into the clinical component of the associate of science nursing program or acceptance into the practical nursing program.
+Prerequisites: eligible for DVMA 0930 or with permission.
 A study of fundamental math concepts including whole numbers, fractions, decimals, percentages, measurements, and U. S. Standard and metric conversions as it applies to drug and dosage calculations.
 Also included are roman numerals, ratios and proportions, and simple equations.
-(511613)
+(513901)